microsoft/aed-go-learn-content/error-handling-logging/includes/01-errors.md

 }
 ```

-From now on, you're going to modify the `getInformation`, `apiCallEmployee`, and `main` functions to practice.
+From here on, we'll focus on modifying the `getInformation`, `apiCallEmployee`, and `main` functions to show how to handle errors.

 ## Error handling strategies

 When a function returns an error, usually, it's going to be the last return value, and it's the caller's responsibility to check if an error exists and handle it–as you've seen in the previous section.
 Therefore, a common strategy is to continue using that pattern to propagate the error in a subroutine.
 For instance, a subroutine (like the `getInformation` from the previous example) could return the error to the caller without doing anything else, like this:

 ```go